giantswarm/docs/src/content/reference/gsctl/scale-cluster.md

 +++
-title = "gsctl Command Reference: scale cluster" description = "The 'gsctl scale cluster' command allows to add or remove worker nodes to reach a desired number." date = "2018-08-21" type = "page" weight = 53
+title = "gsctl Command Reference: scale cluster" description = "The 'gsctl scale cluster' command allows to add or remove worker nodes to reach a desired number." date = "2019-01-31" type = "page" weight = 53
 +++

 # `gsctl scale cluster`

-The `gsctl scale cluster` command allows you to scale a cluster, i.e. to add or remove worker nodes to/from a cluster.
+The `gsctl scale cluster` command allows you to influence the cluster size, i. e. the number of worker nodes.

-When using the command, you define how many worker nodes (short: workers) you intend to have (desired state).
-The according number of workers is then added or removed.
+For an [autoscaling cluster](/basics/cluster-size-autoscaling/), the command allows to modify the scaling limits for the autoscaler.

+As of now, all worker nodes in a cluster share the same configuraition.
-When **scaling up** (increasing the number of workers), the new workers will be configured in the same way as the existing workers.
+So any nodes added to the cluster will be of the same kind as the existing ones.

-When **scaling down** (reducing the number of workers), the decision on which workers get removed is left to the cloud provider.
+## Notes on worker node removal {#node-removal}

+When reducing the worker node count, either manually or via the autoscaler, you have no influence in which exact order worker nodes are removed.
+Your workloads have to be configured in a way that single pods can be removed any time.
+See our [Recommendations and Best Practices](/guides/recommendations-and-best-practices/) article for details on how to achieve that.

 For AWS, the Auto Scaling Group's logic determines which workers are removed.
 We use the [default termination policy](http://docs.aws.amazon.com/autoscaling/latest/userguide/as-instance-termination.html#default-termination-policy).
 In brief, this policy will remove the oldest workers first.
 If all workers have the same age, the workers to be removed will be selected at random.